CodeLenz/GDP/README.md

     "FACTOR_Z"=>0.99
     "MIN_STEP"=>1E-12
     "SHOW"=>true
+    "WITH_LS"=>false

 ```
 where NITER is the maximum number of iterations, TOL_NORM is the tolerance to assess convergence, ALPHA_0 is the initial step length (do no change unless you read the theory), FACTOR_Z (do no change unless you read the theory), MIN_STEP is the minimum step used to skip the loop (if this value is used for the last 5 iterations) and SHOW prints information or, if false, runs silently.
+If WITH_LS is true, the step is obtained with a projected Armijo's LS.

 Default output options are